Deadlifts: they’re efficient, easy to scale, and some of the most available workouts at your local gym.

 Performing 10-12 reps is not lifting heavy.

 Your rep range should be 4-6 with 3 sets.
+Set a goal and get to it.

 If you find you’re doing more than 7 reps, then congratulations—that means you can add more weight.